Charlottetown Airport: 2000s-present: Airport renovation and expansion; airport renaming

 Since the turn of the millennium, and especially since the mid-2000s, Charlottetown Airport has seen a considerable increase in the number of flights.
-The trend started when Air Canada introduced non-stop flights to Montreal-Trudeau Airport from Charlottetown after the acquisition of Canadian Airlines.
-JetsGo introduced non-stop flights from Charlottetown in early 2003.
-The flights didn't last long, as JetsGo declared bankruptcy and shut down in March 2005.
+The trend started when Air Canada introduced non-stop flights to Montréal–Trudeau International Airport from Charlottetown after the acquisition of Canadian Airlines.
+In early 2003, Jetsgo introduced non-stop flights from Charlottetown.
+The flights didn't last long, as Jetsgo declared bankruptcy and shut down in March 2005.

-In 2016 and 2017, the airport underwent major renovations to expand the size of the main terminal apron as well as a major expansion to runway 10/28 to have two 7,000-foot runways.
+In 2016 and 2017, the airport underwent major renovations to expand the size of the main terminal apron as well as a major expansion to runway 10/28 to have two 7,000 ft runways.
 Runway 10/28 reopened in late summer 2017.
-The renovations also included remodelling and added amenities within the terminal building, including a CBSA Customs Office.
+The renovations also included remodelling and added amenities within the terminal building, including a Canada Border Services Agency (CBSA) customs office.

 During the COVID-19 pandemic, the airport saw greatly diminished air carrier capacity.
-Only Air Canada Cargo was left operating at the airport in March and April of 2020.
+Only Air Canada Cargo was left operating at the airport in March and April 2020.
 Limited passenger service returned with Air Canada in May 2020, and continued on its own until late 2021.
 In late 2021, Flair Airlines announced they would be operating a flight between Toronto and Charlottetown.
 Then, in May 2022, Swoop Airlines commenced operations between Toronto and Charlottetown, flying three times a week.
 In the summer of 2021, WestJet began to operate a direct flight between Charlottetown and Calgary.
 Porter Airlines began operating daily flights to Ottawa from Charlottetown in May 2023.
 In June 2023, WestJet started operating a direct flight between Charlottetown and Edmonton.

 Airport traffic returned to near pre-pandemic levels in 2022, breaking the airport’s passenger count records for October and November.

 In 2022, the airport began a $20 million expansion to the main terminal building, planning to expand passenger seating as well as to create an outdoor seating area.

+In May 2026, the airport was renamed the "Charlottetown Alexander B. Campbell Airport", after Alex Campbell, who served as the Premier of Prince Edward Island from 1966 to 1978.